vim-ctrlspace/vim-ctrlspace/README.md

 Limits the search results.
 Usually, and especially in large projects, showing all results is meaningless.
-It leads to higher time/memory consumption whereas the distant results are rather less relevant.
-By default the results list is limited to the max plugin window height (value `-1`).
-You can also provide a fixed value here, or turn off this feature by providing `0`.
-Default value:
+It leads to higher time/memory consumption whereas the far distant results are rather less relevant.
+By default the results list is limited to `200` items.
+You can also limit results to the max plugin window height by providing value `-1` or you can disable this feature completely by setting it to `0`.
+Default value: `200`.
-`-1`.

 ### `g:ctrlspace_search_timing`